benjaminboruff/wireloading/README.md

 So setup, copy the example .env file and add your DB stuff.
 Then migrate with seed (this gives you 250 transactions from the factory).
 Then go to your site's `dashboard` route, and quickly type in a bunch of gibberish.
-You should get `No transactions...` in the table.
+You should get `No transactions found...` in the table.

 Then type some
 additional characters and look at your browser's networking tab in the